 The nuclear explosion.
 Oh please.
 Just because a refrigerator is lined with lead doesn’t mean the rubber sealing the door to the rest of the appliance is also.
-What about the intense heat?
+What about the intense heat of the nuclear explosion?
 The eradiated outside of the refrigerator?

-Stephen Chow must be having himself a chuckle that Industrial Light and Magic are using effects with the quality found in his films.
+Stephen Chow must be having a chuckle that Industrial Light and Magic used special effects of the quality found in his films.